betterscientificsoftware/bssw.io/CuratedContent/GitWorktrees.md

 However, when working on multiple branches of development *simultaneously*, there is often more involved than just stashing half-completed work away or switching the currently active branch.
 Some code may need to be re-configured and/or re-compiled; maybe a lot of it.
-This is particularly true of CMake-based projects which are sensitive to timestamp changes of any build tree dependencies.
+This is particularly true of compiled-language projects which are sensitive to timestamp changes of any build tree dependencies.
 Resulting delays can create a productivity issue.

 A common approach is to [`git clone`](https://git-scm.com/docs/git-clone) the same repository multiple times and then set each clone to a different branch.
 It is even possible to keep local clones synchronized (without going